Skip to main content

 Tier 1 runs synchronous pattern detection in ~1ms.
 It normalizes Unicode, strips role markers, removes known injection patterns, and decodes obfuscated payloads.
 Fast enough to run on every tool call without you noticing.

-Tier 2 runs a fine-tuned MiniLM-L6-v2 ONNX classifier in ~4ms.
+Tier 2 runs a fine-tuned classifier model in ~4ms.
 It scores each sentence from 0.0 (safe) to 1.0 (injection) and catches adversarial attacks that evade pattern matching.
 The model ships with the package.

 Tool Response (gmail_get_message)